VirajMajalkar/pothole_identification/README.md

 # pothole_identification

-Delveopling a deep learning model to identify potholes on roads.
+Project aimed at detecting potholes on the roads using pretrained deep learning model VGG16.